Sampling Is All You Need on Modeling Long-Term User Behaviors for CTR Prediction: Introduction

 \section{Introduction}

-Click-Through Rate (CTR) prediction is an essential task in industrial applications, such as online search, recommendation, and advertising systems.
+Click-Through Rate (CTR) prediction is an essential task in industrial applications systems.
 User interest modeling, which aims at learning user's implicit interest from historical behavior data, has been widely introduced for real-world systems and contributes remarkable improvement \cite{DBLP:conf/kdd/ZhouZSFZMYJLG18, DBLP:conf/wsdm/TangW18, DBLP:conf/ijcai/FengLSWSZY19}.

 Various models are proposed for modeling users' interests \cite{DBLP:conf/wsdm/TangW18, DBLP:conf/icdm/KangM18, DBLP:conf/kdd/ZhouZSFZMYJLG18}.
 Among them, DIN \cite{DBLP:conf/kdd/ZhouZSFZMYJLG18} adaptively calculates user interests by taking the relevance of historical behaviors given a target item into consideration.
 DIN introduces a new attention module named \textbf{target attention}, where the target item acts as the query $\mathbf{Q}$ and historical user behaviors act as the key $\mathbf{K}$ and the value $\mathbf{V}$.
 Due to its superior performance, DIN-based methods have become the mainstream solution for modeling user interests in recent years.
+However, the strict requirements of online serving time limit the length of user behavior sequences that can be used.
+As a result, most of the industrial systems truncate the user behavior sequences and just feed recent 50 behaviors \cite{DBLP:conf/kdd/ZhouZSFZMYJLG18, DBLP:conf/aaai/ZhouMFPBZZG19} for user interest modeling, which leads to information losses.

 With the rapid development of the internet, user accumulates more and more behavior data on E-commerce platforms.
-Take Taobao, the largest online shopping platform in China, for example, they report that 23\% of users have more than 1,000 behaviors in Taobao APP in six months \cite{DBLP:conf/sigir/RenQF0ZBZXYZG19}.
+Take Taobao\footnote{The largest online shopping platform in China} for example, they report that 23\% of users have more than 1,000 behaviors in Taobao APP in six months \cite{DBLP:conf/sigir/RenQF0ZBZXYZG19}.
 In Meituan APP, there are more than 60\% of users have at least 1,000 behaviors, and more than 10\% of users have at least 5,000 behaviors in one year.
-However, the strict requirements of online serving time limit the length of user behavior sequences that can be used.
-As a result, most of the industrial systems truncate the user behavior sequences and just feed recent 50 behaviors \cite{DBLP:conf/kdd/ZhouZSFZMYJLG18, DBLP:conf/aaai/ZhouMFPBZZG19} for user interest modeling, which leads to information losses.
+How to effectively utilize more user behaviors for a more accurate user interest estimation becomes more and more important for industrial systems.